50 Interesting & Fun Facts About Minnesota State to Know

 In Summary

 Minnesota has something for everyone.
-From art and culture to spooky thrills, there's a fact about this great state that will make you want to plan a trip ASAP.
+From historical and cultural facts to spooky attractions, there's a fact about this great state that will make you want to plan a trip to it as soon as possible.

 Even if you think it'll be a while before you make it to Minnesota, you can put your new knowledge to good use.
 Impress your family and friends with all the trivia you've just learned about the land of 10,000 lakes!